How to Apply

 When to Apply

 Most graduate students are accepted during the spring semester for enrollment in the fall.
 In addition, most financial support is awarded before the fall semester.
-Applications for fall enrollment should be filed with the graduate coordinator as early as possible, preferably by March 15.
-Later applications will be considered for the following semester's admission.
+Applications for fall enrollment should be filed with the graduate coordinator before the final date on the graduate school calendar.
+Late applications will be considered for the following semester's admission.